Home

 Calvin M. Minarde was born on Nov.
 11, 1857 near Gambier, Knox County, OH, the son of Thomas G. and Elizabeth (Glasner) Minard.
 Born under the name "Minard," he added a final "e" to the name as an adult.

-On May 11, 1879, Calvin married Mathilda A. Haire (1844-1917), a native Pennsylvanian and the daughter of John and Margaret (Dunbar) Haire of Ireland.
+On May 11, 1879, when he was age 21, Calvin married 35-year-old Mathilda A. Haire (1844-1917), a native Pennsylvanian and the daughter of John and Margaret (Dunbar) Haire of Ireland.
 The ceremony was performed by W. Thompson in Knox County.
 The bride was 13 years older than the groom.

-Calvin and Mathilda had one known son, John A. Minarde, who also spelled the name with an "e" on the end.
+Calvin and Mathilda produced one known son, John A. Minarde, who also spelled the name with the final "e."

 The Baltimore & Ohio Railroad depot in Mt.
 Vernon